I’m a researcher in computational cognitive neuroscience at Inria and the

 teachers are now online (part 1 & part 2) thanks to Didier Roy who also

 organised this meeting in 2018.

-for the Bordeaux Neurocampus Graduate Program.
-Today, we’ll review
+the Bordeaux Neurocampus Graduate Program.
+Today, we’ll review and practice

-graduate scientist recruiting campaign in Paris.
-Another long day
+scientist recruiting campaign in Paris.
+Another long day ahead.

 (in French) between a man and a door.